bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

      { b }

 **Technical Debt** — Technical
-debt is the time/cost of "re-working" a feature (or entire app) because corners
+debt is the time/cost of “re-working” a feature (or entire app) because corners
 were cut the first time it was built.
-Think of Technical Debt like a "loan shark"
+Think of Technical Debt like a “loan shark”
-for your project, if you take "shortcuts" to implement a feature quickly (e.g:
+for your project, if you take “shortcuts” to implement a feature quickly (e.g:
-by skipping tests) you will pay for it later and usually with "interest".
+by skipping tests) you will pay for it later and usually with “interest”.
 For
 more detail see: <a href="https://github.com/dwyl/product-owner-guide#what-is-technical-debt" class="markup--anchor markup--p-anchor">https://github.com/dwyl/product-owner-guide#what-is-technical-debt</a>

 **Transmission Control Protocol (TCP)** -